tlabak/MachineLearning/decision-tree/README.md

 # Decision Trees and Foundations
+Decision trees are a type of supervised learning algorithm used in machine learning that can be used for both regression and classification tasks.
+They are constructed by recursively splitting the data into subsets based on the most significant attributes that contribute to the decision-making process.

+The tree structure represents a hierarchy of decisions that lead to the final decision, where each internal node of the tree corresponds to a decision based on a specific feature, and each leaf node corresponds to a predicted outcome.

+Decision trees are used in machine learning for a variety of applications, including but not limited to fraud detection, customer segmentation, and medical diagnosis.
+They are popular because they are easy to interpret and explain, and can be visualized for easier understanding.
+They are also able to handle both categorical and numerical data, and can handle missing values.

+## For Running the Code
 ``python -m pytest -s``

 To run a single test, you can specify it with `-k`, e.g., `python -m pytest -s